volodymyrprokopyuk/knowledge-base/programming/node.md

     }
     ```
 - A custom `MessageChannel` can be created on either thread for separation of
-  concerns and one of the `MessagePort`s can be passed to the other thread over
+  concerns and one of the `pors1/port2`s can be passed to the other thread over
   the default channel
     ```js
     import { Worker, isMainThread, parentPort, MessageChannel }